Aylorian/Search-and-Destroy-1.3.5/README.md

  - Unknown target links were glitchier than expected but Mapper Extender and GUI should now handle them correctly.

  - The area indexing process is only allowed run when your character state is 3 (standing), 8 (fighting), 9 (asleep), or 11 (sitting or resting).
-This solves any issues related to the process running at inappropriate times, e.g. while loggin in, afk, or writing a note.
+This solves any issues related to the process running at inappropriate times, e.g. while logging in, afk, or writing a note.

  - Cp check output for room cp's is now easier to read.